Bosaif39/Rain-Alert-Day-35-Project/README.md

 2. It checks the forecast for the next 12 hours to see if any of the weather conditions indicate rain (e.g., weather codes < 700).
 3. If rain is forecasted, the script sends an SMS notification via Twilio to remind you to bring an umbrella.

-## **Features**

-- Fetches weather data for the next 12 hours from OpenWeatherMap.
-- Detects if any of those hours are expected to have rain or similar weather conditions.
-- Sends an SMS alert using Twilio if rain is expected.

 ## **Instructions**

 ### 1. Set Up Environment Variables